Vespula pensylvanica: Dominance hierarchy

 As the size of a colony increases to the point where at least 30 workers are foraging at the same time, competition develops between workers.
 Often, one worker will attack the prey of another worker, resulting in neither worker bringing back prey.
 Older workers are more successful in attacking.
 They may also maul to exhibit dominance over nest mates; mauling entails one individual chewing another individual that remains motionless throughout.
 Generally, this occurs between two workers, with the aggressive worker beginning the mauling process when a returning forager enters or is near the entrance of the nest.
 At any given time, certain individuals repeatedly express mauling tendencies and recipients remain constant.
 Over time, the recipients become the maulers as they approach old age.
 As the colonies decline, mauling becomes less frequent.

-Division of Labor
+Division of labor

 Division of labor within the nests of V. pensylvanica is not sharply defined and is seemingly age-dependent.
-Within four days of emergence, workers begin foraging for fiber, nectar, water, and prey, larval feeding, construction of envelope and cells, nest sanitation, guarding and colony defense, thermal regulation; and “mauling” or aggressive behavior.
-Workers that emerge from the nest after the first 20–30 since its development express more variable behavior.
+Within four days of emergence, workers begin foraging for fiber, nectar, water, and prey; larval feeding; construction of envelope and cells; nest sanitation; guarding and colony defense; thermal regulation; and “mauling” or aggressive behavior.
+Workers that emerge from the nest after the first 20–30 workers since its development express more variable behavior.
 Queens exhibit the same range of behavior with the exception of mauling; however, after four to seven workers emerge in mid-June, workers take over foraging.
 The queen does not leave the nest again after this point.
 The queen is responsible for ovipositing.
 Behavior becomes less variable as the colony begins to decline, when growth of the nest ceases.
 Larvae are not fed during colony decline, and most workers forage only for honey during this time.